naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | Set expression.  <br /><br />  The expression should be in the following format: `VariableName=ExpressionBody`, where `VariableName` is the name of the custom  variable to assign and `ExpressionBody` is a [script expression](/guide/script-expressions.md), the result of which should be assigned to the variable.  <br /><br />  It's also possible to use increment and decrement unary operators, eg: `@set foo++`, `@set foo--`.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">expression</span> | string | Set expression. <br /><br /> The expression should be in the following format: `VariableName=ExpressionBody`, where `VariableName` is the name of the custom variable to assign and `ExpressionBody` is a [script expression](/guide/script-expressions.md), the result of which should be assigned to the variable. <br /><br /> It's also possible to use increment and decrement unary operators, eg: `@set foo++`, `@set foo--`.

 </div>